kreier/labs/battle-royale/README.md

 # Battle royale

 This code was sent to me by a student for further investigation.
-He said he couldn't make it run.

 I just copied it into my trial Matlab installation and it worked out of the box:

 ![](all_2019-12-06.png)